PivotLLM/MCPLaunchPad/README.md

 **CAUTION: This server is intended for local use and currently does not authenticate incoming requests because a standard interoperable mechanism for MCP clients to authenticate to MCP servers does not exist.
 It is hard-coded to listen on the localhost interface.
 Do not change this unless you are confident that you fully understand the risks and consequences.**

+## Transport Modes

+The server supports two transport modes:

+- **SSE Mode (default)**: Uses Server-Sent Events for real-time streaming communication.
+This is the default mode and provides the best experience for interactive MCP clients.
+- **HTTP Mode**: Uses plain HTTP requests and responses without streaming.
+This mode can be enabled with the `-no-streaming` flag and is useful for clients that don't support SSE or when you prefer traditional request-response patterns.

 ## Getting Started

 ### Prerequisites